“Whether you think you can or you think you can’t…either way, you are right.” ~Henry Ford

 Many would like to say optimist—after all, it’s much nicer to be known as the one who sees the world with rose-colored glasses.
 People like to hang out with happy people.
 Nobody likes hanging out with a Debbie Downer / Negative Nancy / Buzz Killington.

 However, you might not be as much of an optimist as you’d like to think.
+Sometimes things in life happen that make it difficult to stay positive.
 Instead of thinking positive thoughts, you may be repeating self-defeating phrases in your mind, day in and day out—and it’s become so constant and normal that you don’t even realize you’re doing it.

 Think about it: are your thoughts as happy and optimistic as you’d like them to be?
 Do you find yourself telling yourself that you probably won’t get that promotion, or worrying about every possible negative outcome, or even reminding yourself about all of the traits that you don’t like about yourself?